Fine-Tuning Costs Comparison - Train Your Own AI

 How long does API fine-tuning take?

-Most jobs under 10M tokens complete within 1-3 hours.
-Larger jobs (100M+ tokens) can take 6-24 hours depending on the provider and model size.
+Most jobs under 10M tokens complete in 1-3 hours.
+Jobs above 100M tokens can take 6-24 hours depending on provider and model size.

 Sources: